not-an-aardvark/lucky-commit/README.md

 ### Optional: Disable OpenCL

-By default, `lucky-commit` links with your system's OpenCL headers and runs on your GPUs.
+By default, `lucky-commit` links with your system's OpenCL headers and runs on a GPU.
 This makes it significantly faster.
 However, if you don't have any GPUs, or you encounter linker errors that you don't feel like dealing with, you can compile `lucky-commit` without OpenCL to make it fall back to a multithreaded CPU implementation.
 (This is about 10x slower on my laptop, although the degree of slowdown will vary significantly depending on your machine specs.)

 To compile `lucky-commit` without OpenCL, add the flag `--no-default-features` to your install or build command (i.e. `cargo install lucky_commit --locked --no-default-features` or `cargo build --release --no-default-features`).